unsigned-enby/Jan-Itor/USAGE.md

       - Formats the given column based on the supplied choices.
    - `Split`:
       - Splits the selected column(s) according to the respective sub-delimiter.
       - Currently I have only tested this split method after standardizing a column.
 As such, it can not (strictly speaking) be ran before the `Clean` action.
-However, a work around would be to simply apply the `Clean` action after having only supplied a sub-delim.
+However, a work around is to simply apply the `Clean` action after having only supplied a sub-delim.
-      - The resultant columns' headers are that of the original column + an incremented counter (origin 1).
+      - The resultant columns' headers are that of the original column + an incremented counter (origin 0).
       - Multiple columns may be selected, but have in no way been tested.
    - `Join`:
       - The opposite of `Split`.
 If no sub-delim is set, a space is used by default.
 Otherwise, it uses the